 The bank sample is split into retail, wholesale, and trading bank business models.
 For the allocation, a procedure based on Roengpitya et al. (2014) is defined, which focuses on the balance sheet structure of assets, the funding structure of liabilities, and the trading activities of each bank in every year.
 The business models presented by Roengpitya et al. (2014) are chosen because of the same underlying database and the possibility to calculate the applied key ratios.
 Since the majority of observations belong to retail banks, a combined sample of wholesale and trading banks is observed as well.
-It should be kept in mind that the applied procedure for the allocation of the sample is limited to three types of business model.
-A more granular separation of the banking sector, however, requires supplementary information and internal data regarding the strategic objectives and target ratios for future balance sheet structures.
+It should be kept in mind that the applied procedure for the allocation of the banking sector, however, requires supplementary information and internal data regarding the strategic objectives and target ratios for future balance sheet structures.
 Given the constraints, "the applied procedure [...] offers an objective approach based on financial statements with realized business activities and funding structures" (Grossmann, 2017, p.
 9).